 For example, intent is often hard to prove in bankruptcy, tax, and other government fraud cases.
-Particularly if a defendant did not have the benefit of professional advice, these forms are very complex, and it is easy to make innocent mistakes, especially if English is not the defendant’s first language.
+Particularly if a defendant did not benefit from professional advice, these forms are very complex, and it is easy to make innocent mistakes, especially if English is not the defendant’s first language.

 Additionally, the misrepresented fact must be a current fact.
 Assume Marie convinces Joe to invest money in a real estate deal because she says, a proposed freeway will radically alter land values.
-Even if the freeway is never built, and even if there never was such a proposal, Marie is probably not guilty of fraud.
+Even if the freeway is never built and there never was such a proposal, Marie is probably not guilty of fraud.

 Types of Fraud

 Financial fraud may occur in many different contexts, regardless of whether money changes hands.
 Some examples include:

 - Bankruptcy Fraud: Most bankruptcy fraud prosecutions involve an alleged failure to report all sources of income.
 Technical violations are also possible, such as overclaiming a property exemption or misclassifying property as exempt.

 - Tax Fraud: Somewhat similarly, authorities usually file tax fraud cases if taxpayers fail to report all their income.
 Other charges include overclaiming deductions and using false statements to obtain tax credits.

 - Insurance Fraud: Some policyholders manufacturer false claims or exaggerate valid claims.
 Others submit fake repair invoices and profit from the difference, usually after a kickback from the provider.